College Station Motorcycle Accident Lawyer

 Dealing with Insurance Companies

 In some situations, insurance companies may claim that the motorcyclist drove recklessly or that the claimant “assumed the risk” of injury by getting on a motorcycle.
 However, the reality is that nearly two-thirds of motorcycle crashes are caused by motorists, not motorcycle riders.
-Injured parties should not accept any offer they receive by an insurance company before they have retained a College Station attorney who has experience with motorcycle accident cases.
+Injured parties should not accept any offer they receive by an insurance company before they have retained a College Station motorcycle wreck lawyer.
 Once a claimant has taken an insurance company’s money, they cannot go back and ask for more if it turns out that the wreck cost more than they originally thought.
 An attorney could advise on whether the offer will likely cover all medical bills, lost wages, and other expenses.
 An insurance company’s offer is usually a “low-ball” amount, and working with an attorney can often get someone significantly more.

 Speak with a College Station Motorcycle Accident Attorney